Vista Coal Mine Project, Alberta, Canada

 Coalspur's Vista coal project is located near Hinton in Alberta, Canada.
 It is one of the largest undeveloped coal mines in North America.
 Spread over an area of 9,984ha, the project is estimated to have a mine life of 30 years.

 The mine is scheduled to be developed through open pit methods in two phases.
-The first phase, with a capacity of 5mtpa, is scheduled to commence production in 2015.
-The second phase of development is scheduled to commence in 2015, which will increase the capacity to 11.2mtpa by 2018.
+The first phase, with a capacity of 6mtpa, is scheduled to commence production in mid-2015.
+The capacity is expandable up to 12mtpa in the second phase.

 Geology of the Rocky Mountain-based Vista coal deposit and reserves

 The Vista coal deposit is part of the Rocky Mountain range.
 It includes sediments of the Upper Cretaceous-Tertiary Saunders Group which consists of the Brazeau, Coalspur and Paskapoo formations.

 Coal deposits are concentrated in the Coalspur and Paskapoo formations.
 The Coalspur is a 600m thick simple monocline formation of the Paleocene age.
 Economically feasible deposits are concentrated in the Paskapoo formation.